-In accordance with Covid-19 guidelines, there still has to be restricted access to the building.
-We have installed a buzzer intercom system to simplify things when you have a need to come to the Practice.
+In line with NHS Grampian Covid-19 guidance, we are still advised to restrict access to the building.
+We now have a video intercom system at the front door to simplify things when you have a need to come to the Practice.
 Please press the buzzer on the panel at the left side of the door to speak to the Receptionist.
 Entry is only by prior arrangement.
 The intercom system replaces the previous system of phoning a mobile telephone number.

 MESSAGE FROM THE GP PARTNERS OF HAMILTON MEDICAL GROUP

 Disappointingly in recent months we have seen an alarming rise in abusive and aggressive behaviour.
 On a daily basis, members of our Team have been subjected to an increase in verbal abuse, aggression, shouting and derogatory comments from patients or relatives.
 This is not acceptable and will not be tolerated.

 The Practice follows NHS Grampian's Zero Tolerance policy.
 Anyone deemed to have breached this will receive a warning from the Practice.
 Repeated warnings may require your removal from the Practice list.
 In keeping with this policy episodes of threatening behaviour, intimidation or violence may result in police involvement and immediate patient removal (and yes this has happened!).
 Please remember that all telephone calls are recorded.